What is British Summer Time (BST)?

 In 2010 researchers at the University of Cambridge, suggested that extending British Summer Time through the winter could save 500,000 million tonnes of carbon dioxide each year.
 The researchers likened these savings to an amount equivalent to three quarters of the annual energy output of the city of Glasgow.

 The Buildings Research Establishment has though taken issue with these claims.
 It has suggested that the change to GMT +1 in the winter may cause people to put extra lights on during the morning.
-Pending people’s behavior, if these lights were then left on during the day, it is possible that energy demand might actually increase.
+Pending people’s behavior, if these lights were then left on during the day, they suggest that in the winter, it is possible that energy demand might actually increase.

-Is there opposition to a change in the clocks?
+What is the opposition to changing in the clocks?

 There has also been historic opposition from other sectors, such as construction and postal workers, where the working day typically starts earlier.